Links on Android Authority may earn us a commission. Learn more.

+Even though more phones are now adding more than two shooters to the back, the dual camera phones can still take excellent photos, thanks in part to better hardware and more advanced software features.
 If you’re in the market for a phone with a dual-camera setup, keep reading.
 You’ll find the best ones you can get at different price points below.

-Galaxy S9 Plus: best sub-$1000 dual camera phone
+Samsung Galaxy Note 9: the best sub-$1000 dual camera phone

-- 6.2-inch Super AMOLED display with 2,960 x 1,440 resolution, 529 ppi
+- 6.4-inch Super AMOLED display with 2,960 x 1,440 resolution, 516 ppi

 - Snapdragon 845 or Exynos 9810 chipset — depending on the region

-- 6GB of RAM
+- 6GB or 8GB of RAM

-- 64GB of onboard storage, microSD expansion up to 400GB
+- 128GB/512GB onboard storage, microSD expansion up to 400GB

 - Dual 12MP rear cameras, 8MP front camera